Web Design Trends of the Future: High Definition Design

 This design technique works because users are innately visual.

-After all, as described in Web Design Trends 2015 & 2016, vision dominates a lot of our subconscious interpretation of the world around us.
+After all, vision dominates a lot of our subconscious interpretation of the world around us.
 On top of that, pleasing images create a better user experience partly because we perceive attractive objects as working better.
-It seems harshly superficial, but when it comes to design, perception is reality.
+It seems harshly superficial, but when it comes to design, perception is the reality.

 High definition screen resolutions provide the perfect opportunity for users to see images with a level of detail that just wasn’t previously available.
 Small image details – such as the texture used by Junction Moama to the varying hues in Macquarie Park (both shown above) – add to the visual polish of the interface, contributing to the ever-important first impression.